Tax Service in UAE

 Although taxation has a long history in the world, it played a relatively minor role in the Gulf Region until 2015.
-The Countries of Gulf Region are colloquially known as GCC Countries.
+The Countries of the Gulf Region are colloquially known as GCC Countries.

-GCC is a regional intergovernmental political and economic union for the Arab Countries of Gulf, also known as Gulf Cooperation Council (‘GCC’).
+GCC is a regional intergovernmental political and economic union for the Arab Countries of the Gulf, also known as Gulf Cooperation Council (‘GCC’).
 All current member Countries of GCC are monarchies.

 The Charter of the GCC was signed on 25 May 1981, formally establishing the institution.
 There have been discussions regarding the future membership of Jordan, Morocco, and Yemen.

 GCC Countries have been relying on their oil reserves for fulfilling their economic obligation and their growth.
 However, post-reduction in the price of oil and the global rise in alternative sources of fuel, it has become difficult for them to maintain a balance between fiscal stability and economic growth.
 This has given rise to the introduction of taxation: direct and indirect by most of the GCC Countries, most prominent being Value Added Tax (‘VAT’).

 In the past, foreign entities have made their headquarters in this region lured by the zero/lower taxation policy.
 This arouses concern about probable tax evasion by these entities.
 Many of the GCC Countries were considered non-cooperative jurisdiction for the purpose of tax by the Organisation for Economic Co-operation and Development (OECD).
 Some of these Countries were even added to the blacklist category by the European Union.
 To mitigate the risk of any punitive measures by the international authorities and to remove their names from such blacklist, the GCC countries are in the process of pursuing unprecedented economic structural reform.
 This has culminated in bringing up governance in their tax regime and disclosure policies.